mitodl/handbook/openedx/MITx-edx-integration-tutor.md

    The `FEATURES` block (should be at the top).

-7. Edit the `env/apps/openedx/settings/lms/production.py` and/or `env/apps/openedx/settings/lms/development.py` settings file.
-(The former is used by a local instance, where the latter is used by both dev and nightly instances.)
+8. Edit the `env/apps/openedx/settings/lms/development.py` settings file.

    - Add to the end of the file: